secretx51/Genetic-Screening-Web-Automation/README.md

 - [x] Classify Tide and Gepia
 - [x] Restructure folder directory and file naming
 - [x] Remove need for user to edit files by auto-directory detection
-- [ ] Refactor LinkedOmics and add mkdir download directory
+- [ ] Refactor LinkedOmics and Timer
 - [ ] Allow to be used with other cancer types apart from ovarian
     - [ ] Allow alternate parameter input by user
     - [ ] Implement Parser